AldebaranPrimo/VictronSolarDisplayEsp/README.md

    - On first boot, the device sets up a SoftAP `VictronConfig` (no password).
 Connect to it.
    - **Captive Portal:** When you connect with an Android or iPhone, a popup will automatically appear, directing you to the configuration page (index.html).
 This makes setup fast and easy—no need to manually enter the IP address!
    - You can also browse to [http://192.168.4.1/](http://192.168.4.1/) to configure the AES key via web UI.
-   - Alternatively, use the Info tab on the device to enter and save the AES key.
+   - Alternatively, use the Settings tab on the device to enter and save the AES key.
    - After saving, the device reboots and begins displaying live BLE data.

 ---